mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 }
 ```

-Then the default output path is _\~/code/blog/resources/test.png_.
+The default output path is _\~/code/blog/resources/test.png_.

 ### contentLink

-Controls how the markdown file after output refers to other content.
-By default, it uses the relative path of the output markdown file.
+Controls how the markdown file after output references other content.
+By default, it outputs the relative path of the markdown file.

-For example, if the content _/dev/web/vscode-plugin_ references the content _/dev/tool/vscode_:
+For example, if a content _/dev/web/vscode-plugin_ references a content _/dev/tool/vscode_:

 ```md
 [vscode](../tool/vscode.md)